Posts touching anything regarding dotnet, including .NET 5, dotnet core, and more.

 I have a lot of Azure Functions.
 Most of them are running on v2 with support for .NET Core 2.2 and netstandard2.0.
-During the upgrade process of my projects, I stumbled onto this several times across different projects: Microsoft.Azure.WebJobs.Host: Cannot bind parameter 'log' to type
+During the upgrade process of my projects, I stumbled onto this several times across different projects: Microsoft.Azure.WebJobs.Host: Cannot bind parameter 'log'

 Use the new Azure SDKs with Managed Identities Paid Members Public

 Over the years there's been a plethora of API's and approaches to work with artifacts and resources in Azure.
 In July this year (2019), Microsoft announced the availability of the new Azure SDK API Standards, which is a new set of SDK's in the

 Log custom application security events in Azure Log Analytics which are ingested and used in Microsoft Sentinel Paid Members Public

 A powerful capability of the Azure Sentinel [https://azure.microsoft.com/services/azure-sentinel/?WT.mc_id=ES-MVP-4021705] service is that you can ingest data from a wide variety of sources.
 Using Connectors [https://docs.microsoft.com/en-us/azure/sentinel/quickstart-onboard?WT.mc_id=ES-MVP-4021705#connect-data-sources] , you can even ingest data